Baishya Kapali: Mythology

 The ninth of the eleven Rudras of the thirty-three crore gods of Hindu pantheon is known as Kapali.
 According to Vamana Purana the Rudras were the sons of Kashyap and Aditi, while Matsya Purana mentions them as the offspring of the union between Brahma and Surabhi.
 The Harivamsa, an appendix to the Mahabharata mentions the Rudras as the children of Kashyap and Surabhi.
 The Adiparva of Mahabharata states that Kapali married the daughter of a sage and begot a son.
 According to Shourindra Kumar Ghosh, the progeny of their offspring came to be known as the Kapalis.

 History

 The Dom, Chandal, Savar, and Kapali were the cluster conferred as tribes during the Pala regime.
 According to Sarma, this caste was higher in status than the Dom and the so-called Chandal.
-Risely mentions Kapalis as "a cultivating and weaving caste of Eastern Bengal, who claim to be the offspring of a Karmakar father and a Teli mother".